grinnell-cs/csc151-images/_mps/pixel-problems.md

 prior characteristics will get an M.

 ```
-[ ] Passes all of the M autograder tests for both part three and part four.
+[ ] Passes all of the M autograder tests for either part three or part four.
+[ ] If doing part four, includes at least three tests for `letter->number`.
+[ ] If doing part four, Includes at least three tests for `color->letter`.
+[ ] Passes all of the E autograder tests for parts one and two.
-[ ] Passes all of the E autograder tests.
+[ ] Passes all of the E autograder tests for eithe rpart three or art four.
-[ ] Includes solutions for both part three and part four.
+[ ] Includes solutions for three or part four.
 [ ] Style is impeccable (or nearly so).
 [ ] Avoids repeated work.
 In particular, avoids identical recursive calls.
 [ ] Documentation for all procedures (including helper procedures) is